 If seeing an entire structure made of marble does not interest you, then I don’t know what would.
 The Supreme Court possesses beauty that looks to have European influence and so does a number of buildings.
 It’s too beautifully made to not stare or feel.

 Besides where all the well known monuments and memorials are, there are also museums around.
-The area where they are situated in is called the National Mall.
+The area where they are situated in is called the National Mall (you can read my post here to discover what the iconic landmarks in the National Mall are).
 If you’re a museum lover like me, you can never find yourself bored going from a museum to another one.
 The coolest part about them is that they are, for the most part, free!
 There’s so many of them, in fact my friend and I went to see 6 of them in a day and another one the next day.

 There’s good food to find anywhere and food trucks.